-Vegso is a former professional dancer whose career took her from Buffalo, New York to Germany, Italy, Austria, Hungary and the Netherlands, where she performed in numerous classical ballets, “Tanztheater” works, as well as dozens of operas, operettas and musicals.
-Her dance training in the US and Italy included internationally renowned ballet teachers from Vagonova, Balanchine, RAD, Bournonville and Cecchetti methods Among them: John Barker (translator of the Vagnova method into English), Helgi Tommasson, Kyra Nichols, Kathleen Crofton, Basil Thompson, Kirsten Ralov, Karl Toth, Jerzy Graczyk as well as the internationally renowned faculty of the Hungarian National Ballet School and the Palucca School, Dresden.
-She is also certified Cecchetti teacher, distinguished as "highly commended."In addition to classical ballet, Vegso-Wilson also studied Limon (with Aaron Osborne) and Graham modern dance techniques, Fosse (with Gregory Drotar) and Mattox (with Matt Mattox) jazz styles, East European character dance (with soloists from the Great Theater of Warsaw and Jolanta Rusak) , traditional Spanish dance and Flamenco (with Enrique Gutierrez in Rome).
+Shari is a former professional dancer whose career took her from Buffalo, New York to Germany, Italy, Austria, Hungary and the Netherlands, where she performed in numerous classical ballets, “Tanztheater” works, as well as dozens of operas, operettas and musicals.
+Her dance training in the US and Italy included internationally renowned ballet teachers from Vaganova, Balanchine, RAD, Bournonville and Cecchetti methods Among them: John Barker (translator of the Vaganova method into English), Helgi Tommasson, Kyra Nichols, Kathleen Crofton, (who toured with Anna Pavlova) Basil Thompson, Kirsten Ralov, former ballet mistress of the Royal Danish Ballet,, Karl Toth, former ballet master of the Czechoslovakian National Ballet, Jerzy Graczyk as well as the internationally renowned faculty of the Hungarian National Ballet School and the Palucca School, Dresden.
+She is also a certified Cecchetti teacher, distinguished as "highly commended."In addition to classical ballet, Shari also studied Limon (with former Limon company member Aaron Osborne) and Graham modern dance techniques, Fosse (with Gregory Drotar) and Mattox (with Matt Mattox) jazz styles, East European character dance (with soloists from the Great Theater of Warsaw and Jolanta Rusak), traditional Spanish dance and Flamenco (with Enrique Gutierrez in Rome).

 Concurrent with her dance training, Ms. Vegso received her B.A. in Religious Studies at age nineteen from Canisius College.
 Upon returning to the US after her performing career she completed her Master’s degree in Urban Planning from SUNY Buffalo and worked as a disability rights advocate in the Philadelphia where she received an Excellence in Leadership award from the Mayor's Commission on People with Disabilities before moving to the Lancaster area and returning to her first love, dance.